 A small to medium size tree growing up to 10 metres high.
 Produces an abundance of 10cm wide, white flowers in March shortly followed by green oval-shaped leaves.
 Yellow autumn colour.

 A small to medium sized tree growing up to 10 metres high.
 Blooms profusely with white flowers in the spring.
 Glossy-green leaves remain on the tree until late autumn and turn beautiful yellow and red tints.
-Another outstanding autumn colored tree.
+Another outstanding autumn coloured tree.

 An outstanding oak tree that can reach up to 25 metres high.
 Fresh-green leaves through the summer turn a beautiful, deep scarlet-red in the autumn, before turning brown and remaining on the tree until half way through the winter months.